quiltdata/quilt/docs/Catalog/VisualizationDashboards.md

 - `description` - description in markdown format
 - `expand` - Display the file (`true`) or display a preview in an expandable box (`false`, default)
 - `width` - column width either in pixels or ratio (default is ratio `1`)
-- `types` - a list of rendering types; currently only singleton list values are supported:
+- `types` - a list of render types (at present only singleton lists are supported):
     - `["echarts"]` to render JSON as an EChart
     - `["perspective"]` to render tabular data (csv, xlsx etc.) with Perspective
     - `["igv"]` to render JSON with Integrative Genomics Viewer